xpack/vscode-xpack-extension-ts/README.md

 ## IntelliSense only for top folders

-TL;DR - open separate packages as separate workspace folders.
+TL;DR: open separate packages as separate workspace folders.

 Due to the specifics of the VS Code C/C++ extension, IntelliSense is available only if the package is in the top of the workspace folder.